stg-tud/apsa/2019/7-ModularAnalyses/ModularAnalysis.md

 - Integrating different analyses is challenging
    - it should be possible to reason about each analysis' correctness individually
    - it should be possible to determine the impact of individual analyses on the overall performance and precision
-   - inter-analysis cyclic dependencies need to be identified and handled
+   - inter-analysis cyclic dependencies need to be identified and handled in a precise and sound manner
-   - running all analyses always may
+   - running all analyses always will not scale; analyses should only be executed when required

 ---